WHY PEEL 3D SCANNERS?

-Optimized to scan smaller parts, the Go!SCAN 20 uses the same technology as the peel 2.
+Optimized to scan smaller parts, the peel 2S uses the same technology as the peel 2.
 Its smaller field of view provides it with a resolution of up to 0,1mm.
 Use with a turntable or carry to a specific location to capture the finest of details.

 Dedicated for Reverse Engineering small parts

 - Reverse engineering

 - Perfect for small detailed parts

 Peel 2 CAD is an easy-to-use and fully integrated solution that enables you to extract all the information you need from your 3D scans and send them right to your preferred CAD software.

 Read this review by Develop3D to find out more about what makes the PEEL 2 CAD a great choice in scanning technology.

 Scan to CAD has never been this fast and easy!